FireHead90544/auternos/README.md

 This script kills any instance of Chromium (or if you're on Windows, it kills 'chrome.exe', so Chrome / Chromium will get killed) at the end of it.
 Solution: Either rewrite the portion of this script that kills Chrome / Chromium (and maybe submit a pull request too?), or use Firefox (chad browser tbh) like me.

-Chromium-based browsers require [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) for this script to work. make sure you have that properly set up.
+Chromium-based browsers require [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) for this script to work.
+Make sure you have that properly set up.

 ## Really the guide now